TheRealRhyle/WFRP-2e-Char-Gen/README.md

 # WFRP-2e-Char-Gen
 Project status can be found here: http://changer-of-ways.blogspot.com/<br>
-I can be contacted on Twitch.tv/DarkXilde, or Steam at DarkXilde
+I can be contacted on <a href = "http://Twitch.tv/DarkXilde">Twitch.tv/DarkXilde</a>, or Steam at DarkXilde